 He completed his Ph.D. in Biostatistics at Harvard University, where he was advised by Dr. Francesca Dominici and Dr. Danielle Braun.
 His dissertation focuses on developing causal inference methods to handle error-prone, continuous, and time-series exposures.
 He was a Data Science Postdoctoral Fellow at Stanford University, where he worked with Dr. Trevor Hastie in the Department of Statistics during 2021-2022.
 He is also working on collaborative projects to design Bayesian clinical trials, meta-analyses, and real-world evidence studies.

-His research has been published in prestigious scientific venues such as Science Advances, the Lancet Planetary Health, and the Annals of Applied Statistics, and it has attracted the attention of international journalism, including at the New York Times, the Guardian, National Geographic, USA Today, and Scientific American among others.
+He has been named to Forbes 30 Under 30 list.
+His research has been published in prestigious scientific venues such as Science Advances, New England Journal of Medicine, the Lancet Planetary Health, and the Journal of the American Statistical Association, and it has attracted the attention of international journalism, including at the New York Times, the Guardian, National Geographic, USA Today, and Scientific American.

 M.S. in Biostatistics, 2017

 Harvard T.H.
 Chan School of Public Health

 LL.B. in Laws, B.S. in Mathematics, 2015